kidstuff/auth/README.md

 [![GoDoc](http://godoc.org/github.com/kidstuff/auth?status.svg)](http://godoc.org/github.com/kidstuff/auth)
 An authentication, authorization and user management service wrtien in Go

-The package provide you 3 ways to use it:
+The project provide you 3 ways to use it:

   - A [HTTP REST API](http://kidstuff.github.io/swagger/#!/default) for authentication, authorization and user management.
   - The clients for easy communication with the REST server.